simoncoop1/CarMileageHistory-AnonymizedDataVersion/README.md

 # CarMileageHistory-AnonymizedDataVersion
-Chart Car Mileage History from Anonymized Data
+Chart UK Car Mileage History from Anonymized Data on gov.uk website.

 The problem with my ukcarmileagehistory project is the mot data site does not play well with external scripts and is constantly changing.
 This project aims to recreate the project, but using anonymized MOT data.